roleoroleo/yi-hack-MStar/README.md

 If the bootloader works correctly the camera will restart.

 ## Acknowledgments
-Special thanks to the following people.
+Special thanks to the following people for the previous projects I started from.
 - @TheCrypt0 - [https://github.com/TheCrypt0/yi-hack-v4](https://github.com/TheCrypt0/yi-hack-v4)
 - @andy2301 - [Ideas for the RTSP](https://github.com/xmflsct/yi-hack-1080p/issues/5#issuecomment-298093437)
 - All the people who worked on the previous projects "yi-hack".